 Pelvic Mesh Problems

-Subsequently, the FDA issued 131 orders to conduct post market surveillance studies (“522 orders”) to 34 manufacturers of surgical mesh for transvaginal repair of POP.
-Most manufacturers elected to stop marketing surgical mesh for transvaginal repair of POP after receiving orders.
-Many of the transvaginal implants are still on the market and being implanted today.
+Pelvic mesh problems of pain and suffering have been reported by thousands of women after mesh surgeries.
+In July 2011, the FDA issued a Safety Communication about mesh implants to warn the public about the pain and suffering women had reported.
+Subsequently, the FDA issued 131 orders to conduct post market surveillance studies (“522 orders”) to 34 manufacturers of surgical mesh for transvaginal repair of pelvic mesh prolapse (this does not include slings).
+Most manufacturers elected to stop marketing surgical mesh for transvaginal repair of pelvic organ prolapse after receiving orders.
+Many of the transvaginal implants, including slings, are still on the market and being implanted today.
 A few of the FAQs are:

 What are the problems associated with Transvaginal Mesh?

 - mesh erosion into the tissues,

 - extrusion of the mesh,